shawenyao/jekyll-now/_posts/2019-06-16-To-Wait-or-Not-to-Wait.md

 You are commuting on foot in Manhattan.
 You wish to go from point A to point B. The only thing standing in your way is the numerous traffic signals.
 How should you strategize?
 To start with, do you go south or east first?

-Since there's no obvious advantage or disadvantage going either way, you decide to let the green light guide your way.
+Since there's no obvious advantage or disadvantage going either way, you decide to follow the green light.
 All goes well until you've reached point C or point D, where finally, there is a clear winner.

 <div align="center">
   <img src="https://shawenyao.github.io/R/output/to_cross_or_not_to_cross/plot2.svg" />